American skier Shiffrin leads 1st run of slalom at worlds

 While Day was listed as the course setter on the race start list, it was Mitter who actually performed the duties.
 He set a fluent, rhythmic course with no tricky passages.
 Austrian coach Georg Harzl was scheduled to set the course for the second run.

-Shiffrin hadn't finished her opening event at the worlds last week when she straddled a gate in the slalom portion of the combined.
+Shiffrin didn't finished her opening event at the worlds last week when she straddled a gate in the slalom portion of the combined.

 Saturday's slalom is the last women's event of the worlds.